WalletWasabi/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 HISTTIMEFORMAT="%d/%m/%y %T "
 ```

 Then you can issue the `history` command to see when a bash command was issued.
+Unfortunately it doesn't work retroactively.

 ## Accessing Software Logs